Win: The New South Wales Parliament have launched an Inquiry into dingo management across National Parks.

 An ecologically vital animal.

 Dingoes are important apex predators in Australia’s natural environment, including in New South Wales.
-Their presence in the ecosystem works to maintain the balance of native herbivores like macropods, as well as regulate and remove feral species such as goats, foxes and pigs.
+Their presence in the ecosystem works to maintain the balance of native herbivores like macropods, as well as suppress, and in some cases remove, introduced species such as goats, foxes, cats and pigs.
 Without Dingoes, food web pathways become unstable, and prey species become overabundant.
 This not only affects native plant communities but also leads to a decrease in available habitat and food for small and medium-sized animals in the environment.

 Removing Dingoes from Country is causing an ecological crisis.